kraashen/kraashen.github.io/content/_index.md

 ---
 > 💭🖥🖱⌨🐧🕹📖

-> Software developer and systems engineer from cloud to baremetal.
-Also a nerd and enthusiastic about tech, gaming, and science.
-Interests include sourdough baking, infosec, software, Linux, and everything open source.
-In this blog are some of my journeys and thoughts of programming, eternal procrastination and pet projects, and technology in general.
-Maybe also something off-topic.
+> Software developer and systems engineer oscillating between cloud and baremetal.
+> Enthusiastic about technology, tinkering with computer systems, and software.
+> Interests include also infosec, games, Linux, baking, and things open source.

+> This dumpster fire contains posts and notes about programming, studying,
+> as well as joys and enthusiasm about tech things in general.
+Sometimes things off-topic.